kodesam/VoiceDistanceTracker/README.md

 VoiceDistanceTracker is an Android application that calculates the distance of speaking using sound propagation principles.
 This project is primarily written in Java with some shell scripts.

-To add an architecture design for the `VoiceDistanceTracker` project, you can include a new section in the `README.md` file or create a new document that details the architecture.
-Here's an example of how you can structure the architecture design:

 ### Architecture Design

 #### Overview